kaidez/kaidez.com/_drafts/remove-files-from-github.md

 If you need your hand held a bit when first learning Git (which is not a sin), you can check this site out.
 Sponsored by [Code School](http://codeschool.com/ "Visit Code School"), Try Git is a Codecademy-styled learning tool that takes you through some Git commands and processes that you may not be familiar with.

 ### [GitHub Training »](https://GitHub.com/training/ "Review Git/GitHub traing course from GitHub")
 One of the reasons that GitHub has become popular is the same reason that [Chris Coyier](http://css-tricks.com/ "Visit Chris Coyier's CSS Tricks site") and [Paul Irish](http://paulirish.com/ "vist Paul Irish's site") have become popular: their desire to share as much knowledge as humanly possible.
 While some of the training things they offer cost money, they offer many things for free.
-Check out their [Free Resources](https://GitHub.com/training/free "Review free GitHub training courses") section as well as their [Online Training](https://GitHub.com/training/online "Review GitHub online training offerings") and [Events](https://GitHub.com/training/events "Review GirHub events") sections.
+Check out their [Free Resources](https://GitHub.com/training/free "Review free GitHub training courses") section as well as their [Online Training](https://GitHub.com/training/online "Review GitHub online training offerings") and [Events](https://GitHub.com/training/events "Review GitHub events") sections.
 For the last two, some things are free and some are not, but I think they're reasonably priced.

 ### [A Note About Git Commit Messages »](http://tbaggery.com/2008/04/19/a-note-about-git-commit-messages.html "Read Tim Pope's well-known article on proper Git commits")
-Written five years from the time of this post, this Tim Pope article on how to create a proper Git commit has become an industry standard.
+Written five years from the time of this post, this Tim Pope article on how to create a proper Git commit has become required reading for developers.
 Rarely will you find a software pro NOT follow these rules so it's best to include them in your workflow.

 ### [Git Essential Training Course on lynda.com (premium) »](http://www.lynda.com/Git-tutorials/Git-Essential-Training/100222-2.html?utm_medium=ldc-partner&utm_source=SSPRC&utm_content=524&utm_campaign=CD2146&bid=524&aid=CD2146' "Get thorough Git training on lynda.com: a kaidez.com affiliate")
-It cost bucks but is worth it.
+It costs money but is worth it.
 Taught by [Kevin Skoglund](http://www.kevinskoglund.com/), it's a thorough, hands-on Git course offered by [lynda.com](http://www.lynda.com/promo/trial/Default.aspx?lpk35=1833&utm_medium=ldc-partner&utm_source=SSPRC&utm_content=655&utm_campaign=CD2146&bid=655&aid=CD2146) (a kaidez.com affiliate)...definitely worth checking out.

 ### [Common Git Commands »](https://gist.GitHub.com/2043530#file_gistfile1.sh "Get an excellent list of Git commands")
 UK-based developer [Kerry Gallagher](http://www.kerrygallagher.co.uk/ "Visit Kerry Gallagher's website") put together a really useful list of Git commands.
 Print it out and tape it somewhere by your computer.